einomi/frontenso-11ty-starter/README.md

 It is a best practice to create components for parts of the UI that appear in multiple places in your project, such as buttons, common page sections, widgets, and sliders.

 To keep your components organized, it is a good idea to keep them inside the `src/components/` folder.
 This starter kit allows you to keep the markup, styles, and JavaScript code for a component all in one place, making it easy to use them in multiple locations throughout your project.
 Take a look at the `src/components/` folder for examples of how different types of components are arranged.
 It's important to note that it is not always necessary to include Nunjucks or JavaScript code for a component if it does not make sense to do so, for example, when the markup is quite simple or when a component does not have any JavaScript logic.

+## Modern Image Formats

+This starter uses `@11ty/eleventy-img` to generate modern image formats (AVIF, WebP) and optimize images.
+See examples on the [demo page](https://frontenso-11ty-starter.netlify.app/).

 ## Image Quality Settings